JeniusData/portfolio/README.md

 [Read More]()

-**Bay Sales.**
+**Bay Sales Performance Analysis (2017–2020).**

 ![image](Bay Sales Dashboard.png)

-Unfortunately, there weren’t enough lifeboats for everyone onboard, resulting in the death of 1502 out of 2224 passengers and crew.
+ This analysis transforms Bay’s historical sales data from 2017 to 2020 into a clear, visual, and actionable dashboard, enabling leadership to understand performance trends, identify key revenue drivers, and make informed strategic decisions.

-<a href="17 How to Present Data to Executives by Anietie Etuk.pdf">Download the Report here (pdf file)</a>
+<a href="Bay Sales Analysis.pdf">Download the Report here (pdf file)</a>

 ## CONTACT DETAILS